 Backgrounds at SHiP are made of the following contributions: \begin{itemize} \item Muon combinatorial; \item Deep inelastic neutrino scattering; \item Deep inelastic muon scattering. \end{itemize} They occur either off the envelope of the decay volume or helium under atmospheric pressure filling it from inside.

-Provided the pre-selection (with $\mathcal{O}(1)$ reconstruction efficiency) summarized below, as well as two background veto systems, surrounding background tagger and upstream background tagger, background becomes negligible: the upper bound on background yield is $0.3\text{ events}/15\text{ years}$~\cite{Aberle:2839677,SHiP:2025ows}.
+Provided the pre-selection (with $\mathcal{O}(1)$ reconstruction efficiency) summarized below, as well as two background veto systems, the surrounding background tagger and the upstream background tagger, background becomes negligible: the upper bound on background yield is $0.3\text{ events}/15\text{ years}$~\cite{Aberle:2839677,SHiP:2025ows}.